TERMS & CONDITIONS

 You must not directly or indirectly disclose Confidential Information to any other person.
 You must take all reasonable steps to secure and keep secure the Confidential Information coming into your possession.

-For the purposes of this clause, "Confidential Information" includes, without limitation, our quotations and our and our Third-Party Suppliers' non-public information about current or future products and services, business plans, market data, financial; data, sales information and any other information that the party identifies as confidential, or which you should reasonably understand to be confidential.
+For the purposes of this clause, "Confidential Information" includes, without limitation, our quotations and our Third-Party Suppliers' non-public information about current or future products and services, business plans, market data, financial; data, sales information and any other information that the party identifies as confidential, or which you should reasonably understand to be confidential.
 The obligations of confidentiality under this clause do not apply to information that is generally available to the public (other than by breach of these terms and conditions) or is required to be disclosed by any applicable Law.

 23. Governing Law

-These terms and conditions are governed by, and you agree to submit to, the laws applicable in the State of New South Wales, Australia and the Commonwealth Personal Property Securities Act 2009 (PPSA).
-You submit to the non-exclusive jurisdiction of the courts of New South Wales.
+These terms and conditions are governed by, and you agree to submit to, the laws applicable in the State of New South Wales, Australia and the Commonwealth Personal Property.

 24. Whole Agreement